 Out of shame or discomfort

-You’ve probably seen it before: your cat wants to jump on something and misses.
+You’ve probably seen it before: your cat wants to jump from your cat tree on something and misses.
 Or your cat wants to catch a toy and it doesn’t work.
 Your cat will feel uncomfortable for a moment and will wash.
 That is also very normal.
 There is even a name for it: “jump behavior”.
 You can also see this, for example, if your cat has been naughty and you speak to him strictly.
 Your cat then looks for a distraction or has to think for a while and so goes to wash for a while.